ChristopherFiore/RetailComputerWebsite/files/README.md

 All my webpages have the responsive ability to be used on a phone or tablet device resizing all pages into the phone view results in a nice adaptive, easy to use display.
-The most prolific of this being the adaptive ability of my PC's and Laptops page which upon resizing will drop teh two columns into a single column of items, making it very accessible to those not accessing the website on a computer.
+The most prolific of this being the adaptive ability of my PC's and Laptops page which upon resizing will drop the two columns into a single column of items, making it very accessible to those not accessing the website on a computer.